rubocop/rubocop/manual/cops_rails.md

 Time.zone.now
 Time.zone.parse('2015-03-02 19:05:37')

-# no offense only if style is 'acceptable'
+# no offense only if style is 'flexible'
 Time.current
 DateTime.strptime(str, "%Y-%m-%d %H:%M %Z").in_time_zone
 Time.at(timestamp).in_time_zone